The Aria by Ocean Reef is one of the best full face masks available

 A lot of people enjoy the leisurely pace of snorkeling but get put off for various reasons.
 The Ocean Reef Aria full face snorkel mask overcomes many of the negatives of snorkeling.

-If you already know the Ocean Reef Aria full face snorkel mask is for you, click the button below to see the current price and any discounts that may apply at either Amazon or House of Scuba, or click on both and compare the best price for yourself.
-Shipping is free from House of Scuba.
+If you already know the Ocean Reef Aria full face snorkel mask is for you, click the button below to see the current price and any discounts that may apply at either Amazon or Scuba.com.
+The very well known Scuba and watersports brand of LeisurePro has just rebranded itself as Scuba.com.

 Click on the table below to go to the answers of your most pressing question, or continue to scroll for the entire review.